 Short explanation of standard tuning

 So why are e, a, d, g, b and e chosen to be standard for this instrument?
-The reason is plainly that it is suitably in many ways.
+It's plainly because it is suitably in many ways.
 It makes it easier to play chords in the most common keys and it is also beneficial for playing scales.
-In other words, the reason for the arrangement of the tuning is pragmatic.
+In other words, the cause for the arrangement of the tuning is pragmatic.